Thriving Communities Initiative

 Phase l: Designed to support up to five communities, Phase I focuses on attracting, training and retaining a mix of existing, new and emerging community leaders.

 Phase ll: Up to three communities from Phase l will be selected to participate in additional programming.
-The goal is to engage a wider audience to create community and economic development opportunities—all of which will be supported by the establishment of a Partner Fund that is eligible for a $20,000 Initiative Foundation challenge match.
+The goal is to engage a wider audience to create community and economic development opportunities—all of which can support the establishment of a community fund that may be eligible for a $20,000 Initiative Foundation challenge match.

 The Foundation’s Thriving Communities Initiative program focuses on communities that have a household median income below 80 percent of the state average, as defined by the U.S. Census Bureau.
 Review a list of qualifying communities to check if your hometown is eligible.